dba vs phd

 Career Outcomes

-• Applied research positions in industry think tanks
+• Applied research roles in corporate think tanks

 • University professor or academic researcher

-• Policy advisor in government or international agencies
+• Policy advisor for governments or global institutions

-• Research fellow in think tanks and academic institutions
+• Research fellow in academic or policy organizations

 Salary Potential